ShengsongWu/homework/README.md

 We can click the table row to open a new page where we can view the form and do some tests.
 This page first show a title, then questions.
 We can check a checkbox or select one option from radios.
 Also we can test one question relies on another one.
 Many questions can rely on one question.
 Also, this dependencies can form a chain.
 If we cancel the topest question's visibilty, all the questions on the chain will be hidden.

+### Prerequisite

+When I was developing,I used these versions.
+But I think the latest version is also ok.

+- macOS is preferred.
+- Node.js v14.21.2,
+- PostgreSQL 14

 ### Running the app manually

 Frontend: